SciML/GlobalSensitivity.jl/joss/paper.md

 ## Examples

-The example covers a workflow of using GlobalSensitivity.jl on the Lotka-Volterra differential equation.
+The following examples cover a workflow of using GlobalSensitivity.jl on the Lotka-Volterra differential equation, popularly known as the predator-prey model.
 We showcase how to use multiple GSA methods, analyse their results and leverage Julia's parallelism capabilities to perform Global Sensitivity analysis at scale.

+The function of interest, for performing GSA, is defined to be the mean of the prey population and maximum of the predator population.

+First, we use the Regression based method and plot the partial correlation and standard regression coefficients as a heatmap.

 ```julia
 using GlobalSensitivity, QuasiMonteCarlo, OrdinaryDiffEq, Statistics, CairoMakie